apache/gravitino/docs/glossary.md

 ## KEYS file

 - A file containing public keys used to sign previous releases, necessary for verifying signatures.

+## Lakehouse

+- **Lakehouse** refers to a modern data management architecture that combines elements of data lakes and data warehouses.
+It aims to provide a unified platform for storing, managing, and analyzing both raw unstructured data (similar to data lakes) and curated structured data.

 ## Manifest